shikhartuli/cnn_txf_bias/error-consistency/README.md

 	library(viridis)
 	library(binom)

-## raw-data
+## Raw-data

-Experiments with the prefix `noise-generalisation` are from this [paper](http://papers.nips.cc/paper/7982-generalisation-in-humans-and-deep-neural-networks.pdf); the raw data is copied from the corresponding [github repository](https://github.com/rgeirhos/generalisation-humans-DNNs).
-Experiments with the prefix `texture-shape` are from this [paper](https://openreview.net/forum?id=Bygh9j09KX); the raw data is copied from the corresponding [github repository](https://github.com/rgeirhos/texture-vs-shape).
+Experiments with the prefix `texture-shape`, that were used in this paper, are from [here](https://openreview.net/forum?id=Bygh9j09KX); the raw data is copied from the corresponding repository: [rgeirhos/texture-vs-shape](https://github.com/rgeirhos/texture-vs-shape).

+## Results

+Results after running error consistency experiments for pre-trained and fine-tuned CNNs and ViTs are available at [results/figures_new_ft](https://github.com/shikhartuli/cnn_txf_bias/tree/main/error-consistency/figures_new_ft).